CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

     ![altext](../media/lab3/image-44.png)

-You have successfully created a retention policy.
+    >**Success!** You have successfully created a retention policy.
 You can now delete all remaining retention policies as they do not meet the company's requirements.

 ### Task 3: Create a retention label